evidentlyai/evidently/docs/book/reports/class-performance.md

 ## Test Suite customization

 * You can set custom test conditions.
-* You can pass relevant parameters to change the way some of the metrics are calculated, such as decision threshold or K to evaluate precision@K. See the available parameters [here](../reference/all-tests.md)
+* You can pass relevant parameters to change how some of the metrics are calculated, such as decision threshold or K to evaluate precision@K. See the available parameters [here](../reference/all-tests.md)
-* If you want to exclude some of the tests or add additional tests, you can create a custom test suite by combining the chosen tests.
+* If you want to exclude some tests or add additional ones, you can create a custom test suite by combining the chosen tests.
 See the complete list [here](../reference/all-tests.md)

 ## Examples